 We provide complete and optimized binaries for all platforms to which NAMD has been ported.
-It should not be necessary for you to compile NAMD unless you wish to add or modify features.
+It should not be necessary for you to compile NAMD unless you wish to add or modify features or to improve performance by using an MPI library that takes advantage of special networking hardware.